DOI-ONRR/doi-extractives-data/_downloads/disbursements.md

 ## Data publication

-The disbursement dataset is updated in December after the end of the federal government fiscal year.
+The disbursement dataset is updated in November after the end of the federal government fiscal year.

 ## Data dictionary